steveklewis/cog-funcs/why_cogfuncs.md

 # Why Cognitive Functions?

-Several years ago I was going through a very difficult time, personally and professionally.
+I didn't want to code anymore.
+I was bored, frustrated, annoyed, tired.
+I wasn't having fun anymore.
+Which was too bad, because that's a good part of the reason I went into software: because I enjoyed it, and I was halfway decent at it.
 It made me ask questions I thought I'd never ask, like, "Do I want to be a programmer anymore?"
 I always thought I'd want to code until I'm 80 years old.
-I'm not close to 80, and I had picked up a few helpful tools over the years, but I was in a mental space where my old tools for navigating the world weren't adequate.
-I needed something more powerful.
-I tried a few different tools, in learning about myself, but the most valuable tool I've picked up was learning about Carl Jung's cognitive functions.
-I use them all the time now, at work and at home.
+I'm telling you my story because it turns out alright; the ending is a good ending.
+And since it has a good ending, I will recount what I learned on that journey.
+It was hard for me to figure out how I'd even gotten to that difficult point in my life, personally and professionally.
+But I began to search for better tools that would help me out of my predicament, and the most powerful tool I ran across in my search were the eight cognitive functions, first defined by Carl Jung.

+## Categorizing the World, Myself, and Others

 ## Cognitive Functions as Relational Categories